bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailnet_plain_http.md

-# Access via plain http
+# Access Node-RED via plain http

 In the previous part we have setup a tailnet, and one of its virtual devices is a Raspberry Pi running Node-RED.
 Now we will try to access the Node-RED dashboard (via plain http) from another virtual device inside our tailnet.
 For example access the dashboard on an Android smartphone.